-Which hundred SKUs to fix first
+Which hundred SKUs to fix first — and what to do with each

 The protocol runs in six phases.
 Pre-engagement research and a CX audit happen before the first client call.
 A client session validates the data.
 A ranking phase produces the top-hundred list.
 A clustering phase groups them into patterns.
 Deep research runs per category and per hero SKU, with adversarial fracture at each step.
 A deliverables phase packages the action matrix.
 Every hand-off has a quality gate.